vascoalvesxyz/one-tab-extention/README.md

 # One Tab Only

+Manifest V2 add-on for Firefox.

-1. Closes existing extra tabs.
+1. Closes existing tabs.
 2. Stops you from opening new ones.